Splamy/TS3AudioBot/README.md

 1. Get the latest `dotnet core 2.2` version by following [this tutorial](https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/sdk-current) and choose your platform
 1. Go into the directory of the repository with `cd TS3AudioBot`
 1. Execute `dotnet build --framework netcoreapp2.2 --configuration Release TS3AudioBot` to build the AudioBot
-1. The binary to run will be in `./TS3AudioBot/bin/Release/netcoreapp2.2` can can be called with `dotnet TS3AudioBot.dll`
+1. The binary will be in `./TS3AudioBot/bin/Release/netcoreapp2.2` and can be run with `dotnet TS3AudioBot.dll`

 #### Windows
-1. Make sure you have installed `Visual Studio` and `.NET Framework 4.6` and the latest `dotnet core`
+1. Make sure you have installed `Visual Studio` with `.NET Framework 4.7.2` and the latest `dotnet core 2.2` or higher
 1. Build the AudioBot with Visual Studio.

-### Testing and Fuzzing
-1. Run the *TS3ABotUnitTests* project in Visual Studio or Monodevelop.

 ## Community